tsmx/mongoose-encrypted-string/README.md

 ### registerEncryptedString(mongoose, key)

 Registers the new type `EncryptedString` in the `mongoose` instance's schema types.
-Encryption/decryption is done using the given `key`.
+Encryption/decryption is done with AES-256-CBC using the given `key`.
 After calling this funtion you can start using the new type via `mongoose.Schema.Types.EncryptedString` in your schemas.

 #### mongoose